EcoJulia/SpatialEcology.jl/docs/src/examples/nodebased.md

     ret
 end

-sims = simulate_descendants(rand_clade, tree, ch2);
+sims = simulate_descendants(rand_clade, tree, ch2)
 ```

 Then we calculate the mean and standard deviation across simulations and use this
 to express the empirical richness values as standardized effect sizes.
 The resulting standardized effect size for each grid cell constitutes the `SOS`
 metric of Borregaard et al. (2014).

-To calculate this for our focal cell and plot
-it we can do
+To calculate this for our focal cell and plot it we can do:
 ```@example nodebased
 using Statistics
 function calculate_SOS(sims)